anmolraibhandare/GraphQL_Basics/README.md

 - Create and configure AWS services directly from your front end environment or from your terminal.
 - It also consists of Client Library
 - Once you have created your services from CLI, you can use one of the client libraries to interact with services that were created by CLI.
+- The CLI can automatically create a fully functional GraphQL API including datasources, resolvers, & additional schema for mutations, subscriptions, & queries.
+We can also update & delete the schema, datasources, & resolvers in our API directly from our local environment.

 ```
 What services are supported: